-A further £1.6m was also secured from the Getting Building Fund to allow for fit-out works of the Nexus building, to allow for shifted market norms driven by the Covid-19 pandemic.
-These new norms now require landlord fit-out as opposed to offset inducements through free rental periods for tenant fit-outs.
+Additionally, £1.6m was also secured from the Getting Building Fund to allow for fit-out works of the Nexus building.
+These new units are now being marketed with an initial unit currently being negotiated with a tenant at the time of this report being compiled.